 By now, the tortellini is probably done cooking, so now would be a good time to drain it.
 It’s not that I think that you need to be told to drain your cooked pasta, it’s that I really just wanted to take a picture of my red colander.
 I just love that color.
 It was an impulse buy when I thought I needed a bit more color in my life.
 I bought a smaller blue one, too.
 I know– I’m a rebel.

-1 (20 oz.) package meat based refrigerated tortellini (I like Chicken & Prosciutto)
+- 1 (20 oz.) package fresh or frozen tortellini (I like Chicken & Prosciutto)

 - Boil tortellini in salted water, according to the package directions.
 Drain.